umayangag/nexoan/docs/how_it_works.md

 The flowchart above shows the complete data transformation pipeline from JSON input to protobuf output.

 ### 2.2 gRPC Communication
-The converted protobuf message is sent to the CRUD service via gRPC.
+The converted protobuf message is sent to the CORE service via gRPC.
 The communication happens on port 50051.

 ## 3. Core API